oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Enveloping an SD-JWT Presentation {#enveloping}

 In some applications or transport protocols, it is desirable to put an SD-JWT into an outer JWT container.
-For example, an implementation may envelope all credentials and presentations, independent of their format, in a JWT to enable application-layer encryption during transport.
+For example, an implementation may envelope multiple credentials and presentations, independent of their format, in a JWT to enable application-layer encryption during transport.

 For such use cases, the SD-JWT SHOULD be transported as a single string.
 Key Binding MAY be achieved by signing the envelope JWT instead of including a separate Key Binding JWT in the SD-JWT.